chalin/code_excerpt_updater/README.md

 Usage: code_excerpt_updater [OPTIONS] file_or_directory...

     --exclude=<PATH_REGEXP,...>       Paths to exclude when processing a directory recursively.
-                                      Dot files and directorys are always excluded.
+                                      Dotfiles and directories are always excluded.

     --fail-on-refresh                 Report a non-zero exit code if a fragment is refreshed.

--p, --fragment-dir-path               PATH to directory containing code fragment files
+-p, --fragment-dir-path               PATH to the directory containing code fragment files
                                       (defaults to "", that is, the current working directory).

 -h, --help                            Show command help.

 -i, --indentation                     NUMBER.
-Default number of spaces to use as indentation for code inside code blocks.
+The default number of spaces to use as indentation for code inside code blocks.
                                       (defaults to "0")

--q, --src-dir-path                    PATH to directory containing code used in diffs
+-q, --src-dir-path                    PATH to the directory containing code used in diffs
                                       (defaults to "", that is, the current working directory).

 -w, --write-in-place                  Write updates to files in-place.

     --[no-]escape-ng-interpolation    Escape Angular interpolation syntax {{...}} as {!{...}!}.
                                       (defaults to on)